 The following tables present unrealized temporary losses on our AFS and HTM portfolio for periods less than 12 months and for 12 months or more.
-We recognized no OTTI charges on these unrealized loss positions because we expect to recover the entire amortized cost basis, we do not intend to sell these securities, and we believe it is more likely than not that we will not be required to sell them prior to recovering their amortized cost basis.
+We recognized no OTTI charges on these unrealized loss positions.
+Refer to the Other-Than-Temporary Impairment Analysis section below for further discussion.
 In the tables below, in cases where the gross unrealized losses for an investment category are less than \$1 million, the losses are not reported.